arviz-devs/ArviZ.jl/CONTRIBUTING.md

     WIPs may be useful to (1) indicate you are working on something to avoid duplicated work, (2) request broad review of functionality or API, or (3) seek collaborators.
   - All other tests pass when everything is rebuilt from scratch.
   - Documentation and high-coverage tests are necessary for enhancements to be accepted.
-  - Documentation follows BlueStyle guide
+  - Documentation follows BlueStyle guide.
   - Code coverage **cannot** decrease.
-    Coverage is automatically checked on all pull requests
+    Coverage is automatically checked on all pull requests.
   - Your code and documentation has been formatted with [JuliaFormatter.jl](https://github.com/domluna/JuliaFormatter.jl) with BlueStyle.
     _From the ArviZ.jl repo_, execute